konos93/diybookscanner/README.md

 https://www.youtube.com/watch?v=dtM5ljDN9so

-i will upload some cad files in the future and some tools i use.
+here are somedesigns that i made in autodesk inventor pro 2015 u dont need to login in drobox to download them https://www.dropbox.com/s/3j7qmeuyrg5tb76/diybookscanner.rar?dl=0 for the camera i would suggest to see the second video . probably your smartphone is enough